springfall2008/batpred/docs/install.md

 You will need to use a file editor (either the File editor or Studio Code Server add-on) to edit the `apps.yaml` file in Home Assistant to configure Predbat - see [Configuring apps.yaml](apps-yaml.md#Basics).

-When Predbat starts up initially it will perform a sanity check of the AppDaemon configuration itself and confirm the right files are present.
+When Predbat starts up initially it will perform a sanity check of itself and the configuration and confirm the right files are present.
 You will see this check in the log, should it fail a warning will be issued and **predbat.status** will also reflect the warning.
 While the above warning might not prevent Predbat from starting up, you should fix the issue ASAP as it may cause future problems.

+**Note:** if you are running the Predbat through the Predbat add-on or via Docker you will get a logfile warning message "Warn: unable to find /addon_configs/6adb4f0d_predbat/appdaemon.yaml skipping checks as Predbat maybe running outside of AppDaemon" - this is normal and can be ignored.

 ## Predbat Output and Configuration Controls